abenhamdi/abenhamdi/README.md

-Hi, I'm Benhamdi Ayoub — Data scientist with 2 years of experience turning numbers into results.
+Hi, I'm Benhamdi Ayoub — Data scientist with 2 years of experience turning data into results.
 Strong interest in Artificial Intelligence, Data Analysis, Blockchain & Web 3 technlogy ✌.

 💡 Like to do data analysis, machine learning modelling and visualization my model.